The Pop-Up Journal Initiative

 What costs are allowable?

-Funds can be used for a range of relevant activities: direct labor, subcontracted editorial or technical support, steering‑committee honoraria, DOI/archiving fees, replication contracts, modest travel, seed grants, etc. Other costs can be proposed and discussed during the bidding process.
+Funds can be used for a range of relevant activities: direct labor, subcontracted editorial or technical support, steering‑committee honoraria, DOI/archiving fees, replication contracts, modest travel, seed grants, etc.

 Evaluation & Selection